kodecocodes/objective-c-style-guide/README.md

 ## Code Organization

-* use `#pragma mark -` to categorize methods in functional groupings and protocol/delegate implementations following this general structure.
+Use `#pragma mark -` to categorize methods in functional groupings and protocol/delegate implementations following this general structure.

 ```objc
 #pragma mark - Lifecycle